Quantized distributed Nash equilibrium seeking under DoS attacks: Introduction

-As mentioned before, distributed NE seeking significantly relies on communication.
-Under an unreliable network subject to cyber attacks, convergence of players' actions to a NE is questionable \cite{wang2020distributed}.
+Under an unreliable network with cyber attacks, players' actions may not reach a NE \cite{wang2020distributed}.
 Our paper considers one of the most common cyber attacks: Denial-of-Service (DoS) attacks.
 The intention of DoS attackers is to maliciously jam the networks.
-Communication failures induced by DoS can exhibit a temporal profile quite different from the one induced by genuine packet losses; particularly packet dropouts induced by DoS need not follow a given class of probability distributions \cite{sastry}.
-Therefore, the analysis techniques relying on probabilistic arguments for random packet losses may not be applicable.
+Communication failures induced by DoS can exhibit a temporal profile quite different from the one induced by genuine packet losses.
+Particularly, packet dropouts induced by DoS need not follow a given class of probability distributions \cite{sastry}.
+Therefore, the techniques relying on probabilistic arguments for random packet losses may not be applicable in the context of DoS attacks.
 In the past decade, control over DoS-corrupted networks has been widely studied \cite{liu2022data,deng2022resilient}.
-For distributed control, the paper \cite{deng2022resilient} proposed a new distributed resilient control method to address the output regulation problem for multi-agent systems under DoS attacks without pre-knowing the dynamics of the leader.
-In the context of distributed NE seeking problems, since information exchange is disrupted by DoS attacks, players' estimations on the other players' actions are influenced.
-Thus, existing distributed NE seeking strategies and results, e.g., in \cite{9878291, ye2017distributed, chen2022distributed}, may not always hold.
+The paper \cite{deng2022resilient} proposed a new distributed resilient control method to address the output regulation problem under DoS attacks, without pre-knowing the dynamics of the leader.
+Since DoS attacks can induce communication failures, the existing distributed NE seeking strategies and results, e.g., in \cite{9878291, ye2017distributed, chen2022distributed,rao2023distributed}, may not always hold.